RedHatGov/fips-openjdk-rhel/README.md

 # fips-openjdk-rhel
 This repository details how to configure OpenJDK on RHEL 8 to use FIPS 140-2 validated cryptographic modules or FIPS 140-2 modules in process of being validated.
-RHEL 8 introduces a new java command line parameter `com.redhat.fips=true` and `fips.provider` settings that greatly simplify configuring for FIPS.
+RHEL 8 aligns OpenJDK behavior with the system-wide cryptographic policy for FIPS mode.
+Additonally, RHEL 8 introduces a new java command line parameter `com.redhat.fips=true|false` and `fips.provider` settings that greatly simplify configuring for FIPS.

 ## Install needed packages
 Install the following packages onto a minimal RHEL 8 instance.